szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 <summary><b> Forbidden-game-inspired </b></summary>

 These items are taken from a forbidden game that shall not be named.
-Due to plot critical reasons, a few items were changed in some degrees, retaining less from the original design, but it still aligns with it in some dimension.
+Due to plot critical reasons, a few items were changed in some degrees, retaining less from the original design, but it still aligns with it in various dimensions.

 **Component 101:** Add Everburn Blade

-This component adds a new cool flaming +1 two-handed sword that acts as +3 vs. demons, and by default +2 when wielded by tieflings.
+This component adds a new flaming +1 two-handed sword that acts as +3 vs. demons, and by default +2 when wielded by tieflings.
 It inflicts fire damage, which is enhanced when tieflings wield it, and demons cannot resist its flame.
 Available for BG2EE and BGEE

-Known issue: To bypass the fire immunity most fiends have, the sword will use a different method to reduce the current health of the demons, and this quantity will not be put in the combat log.

 **Component 102:** Add Bloodthirst